TheComputeGuy/ai-summarizer/docs/text_summary.md

 ```
 input: [input text to be summarized]
+hcaptcha_response: [response of the hcaptcha challenge]
 ```

 **Data example**

 ```
 input: The Great Depression was a severe worldwide economic depression that took place mostly...
+hcaptcha_response: 85184ADFEASD8615...
 ```

 ## Success Response